 Larry Abrams, administrator for Workmen’s Circle MultiCare Center, a short- and long-term care facility in The Bronx, New York, says that in cases where guardianship is not obtained and family members somehow convince an elder to move to a senior living community, there is no guarantee that the elder will stay there.AgingCare.com

-Once a resident is admitted into a long term care facility – they and/or their caregivers may have the option to leave (possibly against medical advice).
+Once an elderly resident is admitted into a long term care facility – they and/or their caregivers may have the option to leave (possibly against medical advice).
 We would recommend that you get this information directly from the facility before you sign the admittance papers.

 Can A Senior Citizen Be Forced Into A Nursing Home?

-No one can legally be “forced” into a skilled nursing facility – unless it has been demonstrated that the person is unable to care for themselves safely, and/or that they require continuous nursing care, and/or that home care is not a viable option and/or that there are no other alternative housing environments for that person.
+An unwilling person cannot legally be “forced” into a skilled nursing facility – unless it has been demonstrated that the person is unable to care for themselves safely, and/or that they require continuous nursing care, and/or that care in their own home is not a viable option and/or that there are no other alternative housing environments for that person.

-Many caregivers of seniors have to answer the tough questions…
+Many caregivers of older people have to answer the tough questions…

 - Can I tend to his/her care needs (physically, medically and emotionally)?